 Rope feeds smoothly through the Matik at low speeds.
 To feed slack to a leader quickly, you have to depress a tab at the bottom of the cam, pistol grip-like, using your thumb and forefinger.
 The motion is not dramatically different from that required with a GriGri except the primary force is applied with the index finger rather than the thumb.
 The position of the tab allows it to be gripped left or right-handed which makes it easier for southpaws to learn.
 It's a little harder than the GriGri to feed a big pull quickly because there's more resistance through the device.

 The Matik weighs 9.7 ounces, making it the second heaviest belay device we tested.
 It's also the second largest, trailing only the Edelrid Eddy in both aspects.
 The stiffest competition in active assisted braking devices is the Petzl GriGri, which weighs 38% less and is the same width but an inch shorter in length.

 Auto-block (resistance belaying a second)

 The Matik placed in the middle of the field for resistance when belaying a follower directly off an anchor.
 It's actual resistance numbers though were closer to the lower end.
 By this we mean the Matik could save you some energy compared to the tube style auto-block devices but will use slightly more than the other single strand assisted locking models.

 The biggest problem with the Matik is price.
-At $200, this legitimate challenger to the GriGri costs twice as much as the 2 and $50 more than the +.
+At $200, this legitimate challenger costs twice as much as the GriGri and $50 more than the +.
 However, for the extra money, we believe you receive a product that is better made and will last longer, improving its value.